-We may not be able to generate sufficient revenue from the commercialization of our ChromaID and Bio-RFID technology and related products to achieve or sustain profitability.
+We may not be able to generate sufficient revenue from the commercialization of our technology and related products to achieve or sustain profitability.

-We are in the early stages of commercializing our ChromaID and Bio-RFID technology.
-Failure to develop and sell products based upon our ChromaID and Bio-RFID technology, grant additional licenses and obtain royalties or develop other revenue streams will have a material adverse effect on our business, financial condition and results of operations.
+We are in the early stages of commercializing our technology.
+Failure to develop and sell products based upon our technology, grant additional licenses and obtain royalties or develop other revenue streams will have a material adverse effect on our business, financial condition and results of operations.

-To date, we have generated minimal revenue from sales of our ChromaID and Bio-RFID products.
+To date, we have generated minimal revenue from sales of our products.
 We believe that our commercialization success is dependent upon our ability to significantly increase the number of customers that are using our products.
 In addition, demand for our products may not materialize, or increase as quickly as planned, and we may therefore be unable to increase our revenue levels as expected.
 We are currently not profitable.
 Even if we succeed in introducing our technology and related products to our target markets, we may not be able to generate sufficient revenue to achieve or sustain profitability.

 We currently rely in part upon external resources for engineering and product development services.
-If we are unable to secure an engineering or product development partner or establish satisfactory engineering and product development capabilities, we may not be able to successfully commercialize our ChromaID and Bio-RFID technology.
+If we are unable to secure an engineering or product development partner or establish satisfactory engineering and product development capabilities, we may not be able to successfully commercialize our technology.

 Our success depends upon our ability to develop products that are accurate and provide solutions for our customers.
 Achieving the desired results for our customers requires solving engineering issues in concert with them.
-Any failure of our ChromaID and Bio-RFID technology or related products to meet customer expectations could result in customers choosing to retain their existing methods or to adopt systems other than ours.
+Any failure of our technology or related products to meet customer expectations could result in customers choosing to retain their existing methods or to adopt systems other than ours.

 We have not historically had sufficient internal resources which can work on engineering and product development matters.
 We have used third parties in the past and will continue to do so.
-These resources are not always readily available and the absence of their availability could inhibit our research and development efforts and our responsiveness to our customers.
+These resources are not always readily available, and the absence of their availability could inhibit our research and development efforts and our responsiveness to our customers.
 Our inability to secure those resources could impact our ability to provide engineering and product development services and could have an impact on our customers' willingness to use our technology.

-We are in the early stages of commercialization and our ChromaID and Bio-RFID technology and related products may never achieve significant commercial market acceptance.
+We are in the early stages of commercialization and our technology and related products may never achieve significant commercial market acceptance.

 Our success depends on our ability to develop and market products that are recognized as accurate and cost-effective.
 Many of our potential customers may be reluctant to use our new technology.
-Market acceptance will depend on many factors, including our ability to convince potential customers that our ChromaID and Bio-RFID technology and related products are an attractive alternative to existing light-based technologies.
-We will need to demonstrate that our products provide accurate and cost-effective alternatives to existing light-based authentication technologies.
+Market acceptance will depend on many factors, including our ability to convince potential customers that our technology and related products are an attractive alternative to existing technologies.
+We will need to demonstrate that our products provide accurate and cost-effective alternatives to existing technologies.
 Compared to most competing technologies, our technology is relatively new, and most potential customers have limited knowledge of, or experience with, our products.
 Prior to implementing our technology and related products, some potential customers may be required to devote significant time and effort to testing and validating our products.
 In addition, during the implementation phase, some customers may be required to devote significant time and effort to training their personnel on appropriate practices to ensure accurate results from our technology and products.
 Any failure of our technology or related products to meet customer expectations could result in customers choosing to retain their existing testing methods or to adopt systems other than ours.